OBOAcademy/obook/docs/howto/add-new-slim.md

 5. Click on the ‘Entity IRI’ tab.

 6. Search for the slim label under "Entity IRI".
 In the pop-up that appears, double-click on the desired slim.
 Ensure that a sub property of `subset_property` is selected.
 Click OK.

+See [Daily Curator Workflow](daily-curator-workflow.md) section for commit, push and merge instructions.